-With respect to the exemptions requested in relation to transactions between the Company and Fidus SBIC, as noted above, the exemptions will have no material adverse financial or economic impact on the Company's stockholders because Fidus SBIC will effectively be a wholly-owned subsidiary of the Company, and the Company's stockholders will effectively own all economic interests in Fidus SBIC.
+With respect to the exemptions requested in relation to transactions between the Company and Fidus SBIC, as noted above, the Sections 18(a) and 61(a) exemptions will have no material adverse financial or economic impact on the Company's stockholders because Fidus SBIC is a wholly owned subsidiary of the Company, and the Company's stockholders will own all economic interests in Fidus SBIC.
 Also, the representations and agreements of the Company made in this Application effectively eliminate any substantive differences between applying the regulatory framework to the Company conducting its SBIC activities as one entity and the framework applicable to the Company and Fidus SBIC as separate entities.